 And don’t forget, your eggs should always be at room temperature in order to whip smoothly and become fluffy.
-Otherwise, you may up with a curdled-looking batter, similar to when you use cold butter.
+Otherwise, you may end up with a curdled-looking batter, like when you use cold butter.

 SIFT OR NOT TO SIFT:

 Sifting flour creates a lighter cake.
 The more times you sift the flour, the lighter the cake.
 Be careful though.
-Over-sifting can result in dry cakes if you bake it the suggested time in a recipe.
-Check for doneness earlier when sifting multiple times.
+Heat penetrates those air holes and bakes the cake faster.
+You need to check for doneness earlier if you sift more than three times.